 \item{Optimistic initialization}

-We implement the absence of prior knowledge by taking the limit $\mu_0(a)\to-\infty$.
+We implement the absence of prior knowledge by taking the limit $\mu_0(p)\to-\infty$ (we take $\mu_0(p)=-M$ where M is very large).
 Any other choice for the initial action-value estimates would introduce a bias in all the methods described so far, but an effective choice of this bias can be used as a means of forcing an early stage of increased exploration.
-For example, by choosing optimistically-high initial values in the greedy method, we delay the convergence onto a single arm until the initial values no longer dominate the sample average.
-Until that happens, some knowledge will have been gathered about all arms, ensuring a more informed greedy choice from then on, at the expense of this initial stage of exploration.
+For example, by choosing optimistically-high initial values in the greedy method, we delay the convergence onto a single patch until the initial values no longer dominate the sample average.
+Until that happens, some knowledge will have been gathered about all patches, ensuring a more informed greedy choice from then on, at the expense of this initial stage of exploration.

 \item{Probability matching (Boltzmann)}